nateLT/react_map_boilerplates/README.md

 # React map boiler plate

-In todays world of front end development if your not using a major frame work angular, vue.js, react your kind of out of date I need to get my skills back up on framework.
+In todays world of front end development frame work angular, vue.js, react your kind of out of date I need to get my skills back up on framework.
 Most of my tech life I have been in a position that I am always jumping from technology or products, when you finaly get somewhat good at something you jump to a different project and language or meets some other criteria.
 I am choosing react becouse react native, mapbox, and I love mapbox products, and I like the feel of when i used it in the past when I was using it in the past.